What Is AI Security Risks?

-AI security risks are introduced through the implementation and/or use of AI technology.
-These include malicious cyberattacks initiated by threat actors and vulnerabilities stemming from platform and/or user behavior.
+Implementing AI technologies introduces new vulnerability points that didn't exist in traditional computing environments.
+These include malicious cyberattacks initiated by threat actors and vulnerabilities stemming from platform and user behavior.

 AI security vulnerabilities

-The Open Worldwide Application Security Project (OWASP) identified a series of vulnerabilities pertaining to AI built on learning language models (LLMs).
+The Open Worldwide Application Security Project (OWASP) identified a series of vulnerabilities pertaining to artificial intelligence (AI) built on learning language models (LLMs) and GenAI.
 These include the following:

 • Prompt injection